emezeske/lein-cljsbuild/doc/CROSSOVERS.md

 # Sharing Code Between Clojure and ClojureScript

+**Note: cljsbuild crossovers are _deprecated_, and will be removed in v2.x (coming later in 2014).
+Please use [cljx](http://github.com/lynaghk/cljx) to target both Clojure and ClojureScript from the same codebase.**

 Sharing code with lein-cljsbuild is accomplished via the configuration of "crossovers".
 A crossover specifies a Clojure namespace, the content of which should be copied into your ClojureScript project.
 This can be any